 I’d never been to Quaglino’s before, and although knew not to wear trainers (something I pride myself in not wearing all week anymore), I wasn’t sure how fancy it’d be.
 My gosh, it was stunning.

 Seriously swanky, Quaglino’s is set over two floors – the bottom a restaurant, the top the bar area.
-With the interior in predominantly blacks and golds, it had a real top end, sophisticated and suave feel to it, and we sure felt a little under-dressed.
+With the interior in predominantly blacks and golds, it had a real top end, sophisticated and suave feel to it.
+We sure felt a little under-dressed.

-There was a live Italian band playing music as we entered (something which is a regular occurrence alongside the new Q Aperitivo menu, and the team waiting on us was prompt and ready with recommendations in line with the drinks we like.
+There was a live Italian band playing music as we entered (something which is a regular occurrence alongside the new Q Aperitivo menu).
+The team waiting on us was prompt and ready with recommendations in line with the drinks we like.

 Drinks did take a little longer than I’d usually wait which is the only downside to the evening – so this is definitely a place for if you’re looking for somewhere to just relax for the evening, not in a rush to get anywhere else.